 This a very popular question in translator forums, and it comes with many answers.

-Here I'll show you which brands of TM translator software are the most popular, well-known and widely used amongst the German translation community, and give you a little information about what's on offer.
+Here I'll show you which brands of translator software - CAT tools - are the most popular and widely used amongst the German translation community, and give you a little information about what's on offer.

-Whilst looking at the list (not in any order of preference), consider the following:
+Whilst looking at the list (not in any order of preference), you should think about:

-If you're not sure how TM translator software actually works, here is a brief overview.
+If you're not sure how CAT tools actually work, here is a brief overview.